KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 The RDF term for predicate is *property*.
 Predicate and property refer to the same concept and are often used interchangeably.
 [5, 6]

 ### Why are properties like arrows? ###
-In RDF triples, the predicate states the nature of the relationship in a *directional* way, i.e., from subject to object.
+Like a one way street sign, the predicate states the nature of the relationship in a *directional* way, i.e., from subject to object.
 The subject is the point of origin and the object is the target of the arrow.
-Like a one way street sign, a property describes how the subject relates to the object, *not* how the object relates to the subject.
+Properties describe how subjects relates to objects, *not* how objects relate to subjects.

 Specifying direction enables modeling _asymmetrical_ relationships, including hierarchy, influence, dependency, and causation, which we explore in later sections.
 [7] As most of us have learned, how a parent relates to a child is not the same as how a child relates to a parent.
 It is asymmetric.
 Why?
 One reason (among many): Saying (1) "Bob _is a parent_ of Jan, his daughter" is not the same as saying (2) "Jan _is a parent_ of Bob, her father."
 If the subject and object of the first sentence are inverted, the resulting second sentence is obviously false.